RAPIDLY ADAPTABLE AFFORDABLE CRUISE MISSILE (RAACM®)

 RAACM is exportable and available for sale for air, land and sea applications, dependent on determinations by the US Government as Foreign Military Sale or Direct Commercial Sale Opportunity.

-To obtain pricing for RAACM™, please contact us at info@coaspire.com
+To obtain pricing for RAACM, please contact us at info@coaspire.com

-CoAspire is working with a large aerospace and defense company as CoAspire’s subcontractor along with many other large and small suppliers in the US and overseas, to meet challenges highlighted in this Air Force Assocation (AFA) Journal article:
+CoAspire is working with large and small aerospace and defense companies to meet challenges highlighted in this Air Force Assocation (AFA) Journal article:

 https://www.airandspaceforces.com/to-surge-weapons-production-air-force-may-accept-less-efficiency/ According to the article: